 For the last 12 years, QCA has shone a light not only on product safety but also social responsibility, product quality, environmental stewardship, supply chain security and the corporate policies that support compliance with these principles.
 It is with much gratitude and appreciation for the promotional products industry and all the suppliers and distributors we’ve worked with throughout the years that QCA makes the following announcement.

 In April, accredited supplier members voted to begin the process of winding down the organization.
-No new applications are being accepted; all current members will continue to be supported through August 1.
+From that point, no new applications were accepted, while all current members continued to be supported through August 1 when operations officially ceased.

-Several factors contributed to the decision to wind down.
+Several factors contributed to the decision to cease operations.

 1. QCA has done an excellent job in educating Accredited Suppliers on product safety and compliance, enabling many to build and manage effective product safety and compliance programs.